Kurdish state (1918–1919): May 1919 rebellion

 On 23 May 1919, a few months after being appointed governor of Sulaymaniyah, Barzanji raised 300 tribal fighters, expelled British supervisors, and proclaimed himself "Ruler of all Kurdistan", initiating the first of the Mahmud Barzanji revolts.
 Early on in the rebellion, the Kurds saw some success with the ambushes on small British columns that strayed beyond Chamchamal.
 On both sides of the border, tribes proclaimed themselves for Sheikh Mahmud.

 Using his authority as a religious leader, Sheikh Mahmud called for a jihad against the British in 1919 and thus acquired the support of many Kurds indifferent to the nationalist struggle.
 Although the intensity of the struggle was motivated by religion, Kurdish peasantry seized the idea of "national and political liberty for all" and strove for "an improvement in their social standing".

 Tribal fighters from both Iran and Iraq quickly allied themselves with Sheikh Mahmud as he became more successful in opposing British rule.
 According to McDowall, the Sheikh's forces "were largely Barzinja tenantry and tribesmen, the Hamavand under Karim Fattah Beg, and disaffected sections of the Jaf, Jabbari, Sheykh Bizayni and Shuan tribes".
 The popularity and numbers of Sheikh Mahmud's troops increased steadily after their ambushes on British military columns.

 Among the supporters of Sheikh Mahmud was also the 16-year-old Mustafa Barzani, who was to become the future leader of the Kurdish nationalist cause and a commander of the Peshmerga forces.
 Barzani and his men, following the orders of Barzani tribal Sheikh Ahmed Barzani, crossed the Piyaw Valley to join Sheikh Mahmud Barzanji.
 Even though they were ambushed several times on the way, Barzani and his men managed to reach Sheikh Mahmud's location, but were too late to provide serious help in the revolt.
 The Barzani's fighters were only a small part of the Sheikh's 500-people strong force.

 As the British became aware of the Sheikh's growing political and military power, they were forced to respond militarily.
-Two brigades were sent out, which defeated the Kurdish force in the Bazyan Pass on 18 June, and occupied Halabja on the 28th, ending the Kurdish state and defeating the rebellion.
+Two brigades were sent out, which defeated the Kurdish force in the Bazyan Pass, which is close to the town of Barda Qaraman, on 18 June, and occupied Halabja on the 28th, ending the Kurdish state and defeating the rebellion.